go-masonry/mortar/README.md

 ## Bricks

-Mortar defines different interfaces, without implementing them.
+Mortar defines different interfaces, without implementing all of them.
-There are a lot of great libraries that can be used to implement them.
+There are lot of great libraries that can be used to implement them.
 They just need to be {[(wrapped)]} first.

 We call them [Bricks](wiki/bricks.md).